cfpb/consumerfinance.gov/README.md

 # Use the cfgov-refresh virtualenv.
 workon cfgov-refresh

-# cd into the /cfgov/v1/jinja2/v1/ directory.
+# cd into the this directory
-cd cfgov/v1/jinja2/v1
+cd <whereever you've cloned this repo>

 # Index the latest content from the API output from a WordPress and Django back-end.
 # **This requires the constants in INSTALL - Configuration to be set**
-sheer index
+python cfgov/manage.py sheer_index

 # From the Project root, start server.
-./runserver.sh
+pythin cfgov/manage.py runserver

 # **Note**
 # If prompted to migrate database changes, stop the server ctrl+c and run these commands